moogacs/docs.buf.build/docs/bsr/user-management.md

 ### Base resource roles

-> *Configurable base resource roles are coming soon.*

 Every organization has a set of base resource roles that apply to all members of the organization.

 The following are the default roles:

 | Repository | Template | Plugin |
 |:--|:--|:--|
 | **Write**  | **Write** | **Write** |

 Organization owners can modify the base resource roles depending on the requirements of the organization.
+These roles are configurable on the organization settings page.

 ## Resource Roles